Cream French Bulldog: Questions (And 7 Things To Know About French Bulldogs)

 Is cream a standard color for the French Bulldog?

 Luckily, if you're hoping to show off a cream French Bulldog, you're in luck.
-According to the breed standard, the cream is a standard and accepted color for the French Bulldog breed.
+According to the breed standard, cream is a standard and accepted color for the French Bulldog breed.

 Cream French Bulldog is also allowed to have slightly lighter noses than other shades, according to the AKC breed standard.